graphitemaster/aau/site/content/index.md

 you just unconditionally invoked undefined behavior since signed integer overflow is undefined.

+> In languages that define wrap behavior like Go and Odin, this loop just won't work correctly.

-The correct approach here is that unsigned underflow is well-defined in C and C++, and we should be teaching the behavior of wrapping arithmetic as it's genuinely useful in general, but it also makes reverse iteration as easy as forward.
+The correct approach here is that unsigned underflow is well-defined in C and C++ and we should be teaching the behavior of wrapping arithmetic as it's genuinely useful in general, but it also makes reverse iteration as easy as forward.
 ```cpp